tridecco/game-board/docs/API.md

   - `'remove'`: Triggered when a piece is removed from the board.
   - `'form'`: Triggered when a hexagon is formed after placing a piece.
   - `'destroy'`: Triggered when a hexagon is destroyed (removed) from the board.
+  - `'clear'`: Triggered when the board is cleared.
 - `callback` (Function): The callback function to execute when the event occurs.
   - `'set'` event: The callback will be passed the following parameters:
     - `index` (number): The index where the piece was set.